dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 ### Conditionals {#conditionals}

 Template conditionals allow you to selectively activate parts of the UI.
-We write a conditional by wrapping a portion of the UI in a `<template>` tag and writing the condition in an attribute of the form `instantiate="if expr"`.
-For instance, the following example only shows `They match!` when both input boxes have the same text:
+Write a conditional by wrapping a portion of the UI in a `<template>` tag and putting the condition in an attribute that has the form `instantiate="if expr"`.
+For instance, the following example shows `They match!` only when both input boxes have the same text:

 {% codesample 90 %}